 Tools to Create Your Memo

-Credit memos can be created using a word processing program, spreadsheet, templates or software program.
+Credit memos and related forms, such as debit memos, can be created using a word processing program, spreadsheet, templates or software program.
 The drawback to using these systems is that they do not allow you to easily adjust inventory or track if the net amount has been deducted from the receivable account unless the software is designed with these features.
 Specialized software is designed to overcome these limitations.
+For example, if you use an accounting software package, you will be able to make a credit memo journal entry, and the program will make adjustments as needed, based on how your system is set up.